SynFutures/docs/docs/faq.md

  If the liquidator uses Auto Liquidator approach, your position will be partially liquidated to a safe state that meets the initial margin requirement.

- For details of the different liquidation approaches, check here [How could I become a liquidator](#21-how-do-i-become-a-liquidator) for details
+ For details of the different liquidation approaches, check out [how could I become a liquidator](#21-how-do-i-become-a-liquidator) for details.